twistedNerv/flying-fw/README.md

 If all options selected there should be created table in db/sql schema file, controller, model, index view, update view, views added to menu

 Workflow:
-- Controller, module, view for module goes into app/content.
+- Controller, model, view for module goes into app/content.
 Front-end in public folder.
 - Custom module Board is added for example in app/content/ folder.